Federal Judge Declines To Intervene In DC Speed Camera Lawsuit

 City officials lowered the speed limit to 40 MPH in that location and doubled the fine to $200 during a construction project that began in May 2019.
 Though the "construction zone" ordinance was used to justify the fine, there was no construction going on.
 Motorists Teresa and Reginald Matthews sued Mayor Muriel Bowser in a DC court, but the mayor moved the case to the federal court hoping the judge would throw out the suit in its entirety.

-Instead, the judge to toss just the claim that DC's speed trap violated the US Constitution.
+Instead, the judge decided to toss just the claim that DC's speed trap violated the US Constitution.
 The court acknowledged that this was a "wrongfully designated construction zone" but found the motorists lacked standing to contest the District's conduct in a federal forum.

 "Although the plaintiffs allege that Reginald Matthews and Teresa Matthews drive on I-295 every day, they do not allege that any one of them will drive past the single remaining camera in the future," Judge Friedrich wrote.
 "And the court cannot assume, for the purposes of assessing standing, that a plaintiff who has violated the law in the past will violate the law again."